rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 It is difficult in our
  [modern view](../modern-view/index.md)
  to understand the importance of religious icons.
-Today, we are saturated with images which have lost all sacred value, and as a result we barely understand the ancient iconoclasts because we're surrounded in our modern world by mundane and profane images.
+Today, we are saturated with images which we pretend have lost all sacred value, and as a result we barely understand the ancient iconoclasts because we're surrounded in our modern world by seemingly mundane and profane images.
-If we look at today's overabundance of images, profane images such as pornography, or mundane political memes, and then examine how those images influence and shape our behavior, then it is clear that these images are as powerful as they ever were in the ancient world, and that idolatry is as present as ever.
+If we look at today's overabundance of images, profane images such as pornography, or mundane political memes, and then examine how those images influence and shape our behavior, then it is clear that these images are as powerful and as sacred as they ever were in the ancient world, and that idolatry is as present as ever.
-The reformation iconoclasts have not saved our modern world from image-based idolatry, quite the contrary it has only made us weaker.
+The reformation iconoclasts have not saved our modern world from image-based idolatry, quite the contrary.

 Today, while most iconoclastic protestants would never adorn their church with holy icons, they do not question a nativity scene in their own front yard during Christmas.
 Should we destroy nativity scenes?

-We ought never condone such reprehensible behavior.
+We ought never condone the destruction of images.
+It is reprehensible behavior.
 Venerating icons is like venerating the words of scripture.
-That is, to treat scripture as the divine source of truth.
+That is, treat scripture as the divine source of truth.
 Both icons and scripture are symbols pointing us to God, helping and guiding us towards Christ Jesus.

 Worshipping icons would be wrong, and should be condemned as heretical.
 Likewise, conflating icons with idol worship should similarly be condemned.
 Iconoclasms should be condemned.

-Imagine burning Bibles because someone thought people were worshipping Bibles.
+Imagine burning Bibles because someone thought people were worshipping Bibles and not God.
 If you can understand that you're not worshipping a Bible then you can understand that icon veneration is not idol worship.

 While the iconoclasts destroy what they see as graven images, idols -- let us not grant piety to destruction of what are clearly not idols and in many cases are sacred.